Author: Ron Graham

 Some will reply that there is no question of whether Christ abolished animal sacrifice.
 Of course he did.
 The question is when.
 They will say not at the cross, but in AD70 at the destruction of Jerusalem.
 But the Hebrew writer says it was when Jesus came to do God’s will in offering his body once for all.

-In the following verses he makes it perfectly clear that the sacrifices still being offered in the temple were "no longer any offering for sin" because Christ had offered "one sacrifice for sins for all time" (Hebrews 10:11-22).
+In the following verses the Hebrew writer makes it perfectly clear that the sacrifices still being offered in the temple were "no longer any offering for sin" because Christ had offered "one sacrifice for sins for all time" (Hebrews 10:11-22).

 Who will you believe?
 Those who say animal sacrifices still made atonement, or the inspired writer who says they were no longer any offering for sin?